dgroomes/kafka-playground/kafka-in-kafka-out/README.md

    * ```shell
      ./scripts/create-topics.sh
      ```
-4. In a new terminal, build and run the `app` program distribution
+4. Build and run the `app` program distribution
    * ```shell
      ./gradlew app:installDist && ./app/build/install/app/bin/app
      ```
-5. In a new terminal, build and run the tests with:
+5. In a new terminal, build and run a test case that exercises the app:
    * ```shell
      ./gradlew test-harness:installDist && ./test-harness/build/install/test-harness/bin/test-harness
      ```